ryanatkn/cosmicplayground/readme.md

 [cosmicplayground.org](https://www.cosmicplayground.org)
 is an open source hobby project exploring some tools and toys using web technology for fun and learning.
-It's open source and uses Svelte, SvelteKit, Vite, and TypeScript.
+It's made with Svelte, SvelteKit, Vite, TypeScript, and PixiJS.

 - There's a little action game on the home screen (still a work in progress, completing the challenge grants access to the studio and atlas).